Top 15 Best NBA Players of All Time

 Larry Bird is a former NBA forward who played his entire career with the Boston Celtics.
 Bird had a phenomenal career that began professionally in 1979 and lasted until his retirement in 1992.
 During his time with the Celtics, he won the NBA Championship three times and was MVP in two of those victories.

-Bird excelled at the three-point line, winning three consecutive NBA Most Valuable Player awards, making him the only forward in history to do so.
+Bird excelled at the three-point line.
+He won three consecutive NBA Most Valuable Player awards, making him the only forward in history to do so.
 He made 12 NBA All-Star appearances, one of which he was the MVP.
 Bird is the only person in NBA history to win Rookie of the Year, Most Valuable Player, NBA Finals MVP, All-Star MVP, Coach of the Year, and Executive of the Year.

 Larry, you only told me one lie.
 You said there will be another Larry Bird.
 Larry, there will never, ever be another Larry Bird.